ml-stat-Sustech/ConvexConcaveLoss/README.md

 # Mitigating Privacy Risk in Membership Inference by Convex-Concave Loss

-This repository is the offical implementation for the paper: [Mitigating Privacy Risk in Membership Inference by Convex-Concave Loss](https://arxiv.org/abs/2402.05453)
+This repository is the offical implementation for the paper: [Mitigating Privacy Risk in Membership Inference by Convex-Concave Loss (ICML2024)](https://arxiv.org/abs/2402.05453)

 ## Installation
 ```